37th Berlin International Film Festival

 The 37th annual Berlin International Film Festival was held from 20 February to 3 March 1987.
-The Golden Bear was awarded to the Soviet Union film Tema directed by Gleb Panfilov.
+The Golden Bear was awarded to the Soviet film Tema, directed by Gleb Panfilov.

 The retrospective was in honour of Armenian-American film and theatre director Rouben Mamoulian.
 The homage was dedicated to French couple Jean-Louis Barrault, actor and director, and Madeleine Renaud, actress.
 It was titled Renaud-Barrault au cinéma.

-Jury
+Juries

+Main Competition

 The following people were announced as being on the jury for the festival: